PEOPLE OF COLOR series

 RAD in Kindergarten

 Originally from Los Angeles, RAD is an artist and educator based in Harlem, New York.
 He’s been teaching art to children since he graduated with a major in Fine Arts and a minor in Art Education from The School of Visual Arts in Manhattan.

 RAD creates paintings, collages, murals, printmaking, digital and mixed-media pieces which aims to stay true to the spirit and vitality of one’s youth.
 It’s an ethos that is exemplified in his character Forever Young, a walking LEGO minifigure wearing a blue suit and briefcase enjoying a dripping pink popsicle.

 When children play with toys, their action figures and dolls engage in a dialogue as they attempt to make sense of information gleaned from television, films, intrnet or their family.
-It’s the earliest form of storytelling, which, continues when children draw.
+It’s the earliest form of storytelling, in which their values are being molded.
+Such storytelling continues when children draw.
 Narratives form with each line put down on paper.
-It’s these concepts which continue to inform RAD’s art.
+This is what has informed RAD's art.

 Having immigrated from Cuba, his mother would watch daytime soap operas to learn English.
-The characters, plots and world building influenced RAD at an early age.
+The characters, plots and world building had an impression on RAD at an early age.
 He eventually developed the idea of fictitious town of Raddington Falls where his cast of LEGO minifigures would live and carry out an ever changing narrative.
-Idealic on the outside, yet with a darkness underneath once you scratch the surface.
+The town seems ideal on the outside, yet it has a darkness underneath the surface.

 While much of his work is a pastiche of iconography and styles from popular culture, some of his work taps into the political, cynical side of adulthood.
 It’s these dualities between child-like imagery contextualized through an adult’s point of view, which adds tension and dimensionality to the art work.